finos/rune-dsl/documentation/documentation.rst

 * Logic - ``boolean``
 * Date and Time - ``date``, ``time`` and ``zonedDateTime``

-The Rosetta DSL convention is that type names use the *PascalCase* (starting with a capital letter, also referred to as the *upper* `CamelCase <https://en.wikipedia.org/wiki/Camel_case>`_), while attribute names use the *camelCase* (starting with a lower case letter, also referred to as the *lower* camelCase).
+The Rosetta DSL convention is that type names use the *PascalCase* (starting with a capital letter, also referred to as the *upper* `CamelCase`_), while attribute names use the *camelCase* (starting with a lower case letter, also referred to as the *lower* camelCase).
 Type names need to be unique across the model.
-All those requirements are controlled by the Rosetta grammar.
+All those requirements are controlled by the Rosetta DSL grammar.

-The Rosetta DSL provides for some special types called 'qualified types', which are specific to its application in the financial domain:

-* Calculation - ``calculation``
-* Product and event qualification - ``productType`` and ``eventType``

-Those special types are designed to flag attributes which result from running some logic, such that model implementations can identify where to stamp the output in the model.

 Time
 """"